Cevdet Yılmaz

-Cevdet Yılmaz (born 1 April 1967) is a Turkish politician who served as a Deputy Prime Minister of Turkey in the interim election government formed by Prime Minister Ahmet Davutoğlu from 28 August to 17 November 2015.
+Cevdet Yılmaz (born 1 April 1967) is a Turkish politician who has been the 2nd and current vice president of Turkey since 2023.
+Previously, he served as a Deputy Prime Minister of Turkey in the interim election government formed by Prime Minister Ahmet Davutoğlu from 28 August to 17 November 2015.
 He previously served as the Minister of Development from 2011 to 2015 and again from 2015 to 2016.

+Early life and career

-After completing high school in Bingöl in 1983, Yılmaz graduated from the Middle East Technical University's Faculty of Economics and Administrative Sciences, Department of Public Administration with honors in 1988.
+Cevdet Yılmaz was born on 1 April 1967 in Şabanköy, Bingöl to a Zaza family.
+After completing high school in Bingöl in 1983, Yılmaz graduated from the Middle East Technical University's Faculty of Economics and Administrative Sciences, Department of Public Administration with high honors in 1988.

 In 1989, he started working at the State Planning Organization (Devlet Planlama Teşkilatı).

 Yılmaz went to the United States between 1992 and 1994, and graduated from the International Relations Department at the University of Denver.
 At the Bilkent University's Department of Political Science and Public Administration, Yılmaz received a doctorate.

 In 2003, Yılmaz was appointed for the Directorate General of EU Relations.